pingng/tadlib/README.md

 for the MNIST-class problems.
 Using TADLib is like coding a nn in Tensorflow using Variables and math ops to manually create the layers and structure of the model, but with the added verbosity of Java.

-It is possible to create larger models with TADLib, but it will run too slow and will be practically unusable.
+It is possible to create larger models with TADLib, but it will run too slow to be practically usable.

 References
 ---